Kenneth Branagh: Personal life

-From 1989 to 1995, Branagh was married to English actress Emma Thompson, who appeared with him in Fortunes of War, Look Back in Anger, Henry V, Much Ado About Nothing, Dead Again, and Peter's Friends.
+In 1989, Branagh married English actress Emma Thompson, who appeared with him in Fortunes of War, Look Back in Anger, Henry V, Much Ado About Nothing, Dead Again, and Peter's Friends.

 During their marriage, while directing and starring in Mary Shelley's Frankenstein (1994), he began an affair with his co-star Helena Bonham Carter.
-After Thompson divorced him, he and Bonham Carter were in a well-publicised relationship until 1999.
+Thompson divorced him in 1997, and he and Bonham Carter were in a well-publicised relationship until 1999.

 In 2003, he married film art director Lindsay Brunnock, whom he met during the shooting of Shackleton in 2002.

-Branagh has said that he considers himself Irish.
+Branagh considers himself Irish.
 He has said that he became "much more religious" after listening to Laurence Olivier's dramatic reading of the Bible every morning in preparation for his role as Olivier in My Week with Marilyn.